AdobeDocs/workfront.en/help/classic/workfront-fusion/apps-and-their-modules/salesforce-modules.md

  <tbody>
   <tr>
    <td>Webhook</td>
    <td> <p>Select the webhook that you want to use to watch outgoing messages.
-To add a webhook, click <span class="bold">Add </span>and enter the webhook's name and connection.</p> <p>For instructions about connecting your Salesforce account to Workfront Fusion, see <a href="../../workfront-fusion/connections/connect-to-fusion-general.md" class="MCXref xref" data-mc-variable-override="">Create a connection to Workfront Fusion - Basic instructions</a></p> </td>
+To add a webhook, click <strong>Add</strong>and enter the webhook's name and connection.</p> <p>For instructions about connecting your Salesforce account to Workfront Fusion, see <a href="../../workfront-fusion/connections/connect-to-fusion-general.md" class="MCXref xref" data-mc-variable-override="">Create a connection to Workfront Fusion - Basic instructions</a></p> </td>
   </tr>
   <tr>
    <td>Record Type </td>